|About Safety||Posted: 10:55 AM - 7/24/02|

 FIRE PREVENTION, EMERGENCY ACTION & HOMELAND SECURITY PLAN: As owner and operator of a number of buildings, the State Budget and Control Board has fire and life safety responsibilities to include detailed immediate emergency response and follow-on actions required of tenant agencies; building maintenance; and coordination with city, county and state Emergency Management Services (9-1-1: police/SLED/Bureau of Protective Services, ambulance, fire).
 Facilities Management maintenance and tenant agency emergency staff personnel are identified as well as those needing assistance, and those trained in CPR & 1st Aid.
 Anticipated emergency situations such as evacuation due to fire, bomb threats, severe weather and more are included in each building's emergency plan.

-Requests for the basic plan and/or attachment for a specific building, or for Safety to conduct training for tenant agencies should be sent to BLee@gs.sc.gov or call Bernie Lee of the Safety office at 737-2315.
+Requests for the attachment to the basic plan for a specific building, or for Safety to conduct training for tenant agencies should be sent to BLee@gs.sc.gov or call Bernie Lee of the Safety office at 737-2315.

 PERSON-IN-NEED of Assistance During Emergencies: Persons with restricted mobility or impaired sight or hearing (permanent or temporary), especially in a multi-story building where descending stairs is difficult, may want or need assistance during an evacuation or other emergency (see form).